drpenna/FCC_JavaScript_PalindromeChecker/README.md

 ## How to use the Palindrome Checker in a website
 - Click on the text box (where the placeholder text "Write here!" can be found) and type the word or sentence you want to check.
 - Click on the "Check" button.
-Right below it, will appear the text "[Your word or sentence] is a palindrome" or "[Your word or sentence] is not a palindrome".
+Right below it, the text "[Your word or sentence] is a palindrome" or "[Your word or sentence] is not a palindrome" will appear.
 - To clear the text in the text box, you can click on the "Reset" button.

 [<sub>Back to top</sub>](#top)